NathNacht/mlops--project/README.md

 $ terraform apply
 ```

-Once the dockercontainer is up and running, run:
+Once the dockercontainer is up and running, run from the root:

 ```bash
 $ python3 experiments/experiment_random_forest.py